 My name is Carol.
-I am a mom of four and wife of one.
+I am a mom of four and wife.
 Our family is committed to following the Lord as He leads us.
-We are messianic gentiles.
+We are Mennonite, messianic gentiles.
 Ours is a mismatched, odd-looking faith, but meaningful to us as we strive to follow the Spirit's lead.
 Our arms are open to all with love and acceptance and visions of peace and well being for all.
 Our family is not a neat cookie cutter anything, and our life looks messy most of the time, but we struggle on with the hope of a better tomorrow.

 Thursday, September 5, 2013